TangoEnSkai/tangoenskai.github.io/cv.md

 **J. Hahn** and F. Takahashi.
 2018.
 Universal Design for Bins with Psychological Analysis of People's Preference. _In proceeding of the 10th Asia-Pacific Landfill Symposium (APLAS Tokyo 2018)_, Tokyo, Japan

+**J. Hahn** et al..
+2018.
+Universal Design for Bins with Psychological Analysis of People's Preference. _In proceeding of the 10th Asia-Pacific Landfill Symposium (APLAS Tokyo 2018)_, Tokyo, Japan

 **J. Hahn** and F. Takahashi.
 2018.
 Potential Universal Design of Bins for Visually Impaired People and Their Psychological Preference Analysis. _In proceeding of the 29th Annual Conference of Japan Society of Material Cycles and Waste Management (JSMCWM2018)_, Nagoya, Japan

 **J. Hahn**.
 2018.
 The Importance of Transdisciplinary Research for Potential Universal Design of Bins. _In proceeding of the Tenth Multidisciplinary International Student Workshop (MISW2018)_, Asia Oceania Top University League on Engineering (AOTULE), Tokyo, Japan